QuantEcon/lecture-source-py/source/rst/numba.rst

 When it succeeds, the compiled code is extremely fast.

-Numba is specifically designed for numerical work and can also do other tricks such as multithreading.
+Numba is specifically designed for numerical work and can also do other tricks such as `multithreading <https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)>`_.

 Numba will be a key part of our lectures --- especially those lectures involving dynamic programming.